 According to Professor Fankhauser, who is also a research director at Oxford Net Zero, there are six “steps” to reducing emissions.
 They are:

 Transport is the biggest source of emissions in the UK.
-While more eco-friendly solutions like electric cars are becoming more popular, transport is not yet at the level of renewable energy in terms of the cost and uptake, he says, “but we are close”.
+While more eco-friendly solutions like electric cars are becoming more popular, transport is not yet at the level of renewable energy in terms of the cost and uptake, he said, “but we are close”.

-"We kind of know the technological solutions we need - and elsewhere in Europe they work - in Switzerland where I grew up and in Scandinavia, heat pumps are the norm,” says Professor Fankhauser.
+"We kind of know the technological solutions we need - and elsewhere in Europe they work - in Switzerland where I grew up and in Scandinavia, heat pumps are the norm,” said Professor Fankhauser.

 “But in the UK, it turns out people don't like them - they like boilers, so we have the behavioural problem of acceptability."

-But there is a "long way" to go until they can be introduced as they still need to be proven at a commercial level and then costs must be brought down.
+But there is a "long way" to go until they can be introduced, as they still need to be proven at a commercial level and then costs must be brought down.

 The professor believes addressing the issues around agricultural emissions released via cows and fertilisers, for example, may mostly come down to citizens in the long-term.